Mamounlazrak/myselect-client/README.md

 ## How to get started as a restaurant goer?

-Sign up and start using the app.
+Go to https://myselect.netlify.app/, sign up and start using the app.

 ## How to get started as a restaurant owner?

+Go to https://myselect.netlify.app/ and sign in using the following credentials:
-email address: admin@test.com
+- email address: admin@test.com
-password: 12345678
+- password: 12345678

 --> You will have access to the Admin View